Use these 7 practical tips to continue doing business in Colombia during uncertain and challenging current conditions.

 Additionally, be aware that companies may review exchange rates set in a contract if the rate fluctuates by more than 20% of the agreed amount.

-4. Negotiate costs and be persistent on outstanding payments
+4. Negotiate costs and be persistent with outstanding payments

 It’s a crucial time for companies to do everything they can to manage business risk by minimizing costs and receiving outstanding cash payments.